PedroGueirez/CvWeb/README.md

 # CvWeb

 ## Description
 CvWeb is an IN-DEVELOPMENT, highly versatile single page application (SPA) framework designed to enable rapid and efficient development of any type of website, from personal portfolios to complex enterprise applications.
-This framework is being built with flexibility and performance in mind, providing developers with the tools they need to create responsive and dynamic web experiences.
+This is being built with flexibility and performance in mind, providing developers with the tools they need to create responsive and dynamic web experiences.

 ## Project Status
 **Note:** This project is currently under active development and is not yet ready for production use.
 Features and documentation are in the process of being added and may change frequently.